-- Documentation and information

-- User documentation

-- ► TNCguide

-- Select the desired language

-- TNC Controls

-- ▶ Series, e.g. TNC 600

-- Desired NC software number, e.g.TNC 620 (81760x-03)

-- Select the desired language version from the TNCguide online help table

-- Download the ZIP file and unpack it

-- Move the unzipped CHM files to the TNC in the TNC:tncguideen directory or to the respective language subdirectory
+- TNC Controls - ▶ Series, e.g. TNC 300 - Desired NC software number, e.g.TNC 320 (77185x-04) - Select the desired language version from the TNCguide online help table - Download the ZIP file and unpack it - Move the unzipped CHM files to the TNC in the TNC:\tncguide-\en directory or to the respective language subdirectory

-If you want to use TNCremo to transfer the .chm files to the TNC, then in the Extras >Configuration >Mode >Transfer in binary format menu item you have to enter the extension .CHM.
+If you want to use TNCremo to transfer the CHM files to the TNC, then in the Extras >Configuration >Mode >Transfer in binary format menu item you have to enter the extension .CHM.